Skip to Content

 5 Push shoes to the ground

-If you have already worn both sides, best to invest in a replacement set.
+If you have already worn both sides, it is best to invest in a replacement set.

 Metal shoes are the most common, but nylon or wheeled shoes are available too and are kinder to your yard surface and quieter too.